NizarTarik/tic-tac-toe-Game/README.md

+# ❌⭕ Tic-Tac-Toe
-A Tic-Tac-Toe game played on a 3x3 grid.
+A game played on a 3x3 grid.
 The first who to get three in a row wins the game!

+---

 <p align="center">
   <div style="display: flex; flex-direction: colum; align-items: center;">